 The Club then formed a Members Representative Group (MRG) to allow members to "connect" with them and some members of our own Action Group joined.
 The MRG, however, has proven to be ineffective and well-intentioned souls have wasted three years of their time with the club not allowing them to achieve anything of significance.
 Timothy St Ather a former MRG member gave his colourful and hilarious review of his time on the MRG in our fanzines 'Not the Spin' launch edition in April 2018.

 2018 was a very busy year for us.
-In just a year since we launched our twitter page we have now over 1,700 followers, have 340 active followers on our facebook group and a newsletter mailing list of over 600.
+In just a year since we launched our twitter page we have now over 2,100 followers, have nearly 400 active followers on our facebook group and a newsletter mailing list of over 700.
 Our fanzine 'Not the Spin' has grown beyond all expectations and now has a readership in its many thousands.
 Finally in December we launched this website.

 We have compiled an excellent list of contributors over the last few months including the respected writer Roy Cavanagh MBE (see pic) & Paul Fitzpatrick formerly of the Guardian.

 The day after we sent Lancashire a copy of the fanzine the Club banned Ian Lomax, the Executive Editor of Not the Spin and former life member Timothy St Ather from Old Trafford.
 Despite Ian having had two cordial meetings a Director of the Club shortly afterwards, that ban remains in place today.
 The publicity in the National Press that this draconian action created has also helped to turn the fanzine into a huge success.